browserengineering/book/book/visual-effects.md

 of course also has an implementation in its GPU-accelerated code paths.

-[^see-chap-1]: This is basically the same optimization we added in Chapter 1 to avoid painting offscreen text.
+[^see-chap-1]: This is basically the same optimization we added in Chapter 1 to avoid painting off-screen text.

 To use `clipRect`, we'll also need another method: `save`.
 Once you call a method like `clipRect`, all subsequent canvas commands are clipped, until you